 “That match was so important to me because I had to have neck surgery immediately after.
 I was supposed to have it a month before – because my neck was broken.
 I couldn’t really use my left arm because of nerve blocks…I knew there was a chance I could hurt it really badly…”

 “To tell you the truth, I was worrying just touching the guy.
-His neck could have snapped at any second, so I was really worried with everything I did with him.
+His neck could have snapped at any second, so I was really worried about everything I did with him.